BOBBY FISCHER CHAMP ICELAND ATTRACTION

 USA FORFEITS ICELAND TO RUSSIA

-(...Another symbolic parallel of the forfeiture of Iceland to Russia is that Bobby Fischer - the disowned American hero who beat the Russians at their own game, chess, in Iceland in 1972 - had all of his money -- millions of dollars -- invested in an Iceland bank, having been forced to transfer it there by a Swiss bank in 2006, after being persecuted by his own country, America, for 35 years.
+(...Another symbolic parallel of the forfeiture of Iceland to Russia is that Bobby Fischer - the first American to beat the Russians and become World Chess Champion, in Iceland in 1972 - had all of his money -- millions of dollars -- invested in an Iceland bank, having been forced to transfer it there by a Swiss bank in 2006, after being persecuted by his own country, America, for 35 years.
 If, after his recent death nine months ago, his heirs have not got Fischer's money out of the Iceland bank, then the Communist-Capitalists in Russia, his arch enemy, have it now...)

 FISCHER CLOCK STILL TICKING